• Skip to primary navigation

 Wash the mutton, let it drain in the colander.

-Heat a Kadai with oil.
-Add the cardamom, cloves and cinnamon.
+Heat a kadai with cooking oil.
+Add the cardamom, cloves, and cinnamon.
 Saute well.

-Then add finely chopped onions.
-Saute till the onions changes colour.
+Then, add finely chopped onions.
+Saute till the onions change colour.

 Add the chopped mint and coriander leaves, and cook till it gets nicely done.